pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 | `K8S_POD_HOSTNAME_SUFFIX` | The string used as the suffix for all pod host names.
 Defaults to `K8S_CLUSTER`. |
 | `K8S_SEED_HOSTNAME_SUFFIX` | The string used as the suffix for all seed host names.
 Defaults to `K8S_SEED_CLUSTER` (discussed later). |

-A full hostname is created like:
+A full hostname is created using the following command:

 ```shell
 ${K8S_POD_HOSTNAME_PREFIX}<instance-ordinal>${K8S_SEED_HOSTNAME_SUFFIX}